l4d/perf_boost/README.md

 3. Remove the -lv (low violence) launch command if being used.

 *Note: Changing resolutions resets parts of the cfg and requires a restart or exec fps in console.
+*Added performance vpk with blood enabled by request, performance_b, download [here](https://github.com/l4d/perf_boost/raw/master/performance_b.vpk)

 Benchmarking
 ------------------